Yan Gomes Player Props: Cubs vs. Angels

-The Chicago Cubs, including Yan Gomes (.242 on-base percentage in past 10 games, 53 points below season-long percentage), take on starting pitcher Jaime Barria and the Los Angeles Angels at Angel Stadium of Anaheim, Wednesday at 9:38 PM ET.
+On Thursday, Yan Gomes (.242 on-base percentage in past 10 games, 53 points below season-long percentage) and the Chicago Cubs face the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
+First pitch is at 9:38 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Angels.
+In his previous appearance, he went 1-for-4 with a double against the Angels.

 Yan Gomes Game Info & Props vs. the Angels